zamfi/cca-programming-electronics-fall-2017/README.md

 }
 ```

-You'll need to modify the code above to do something useful!
+You'll need to conect sensors to the appropriate pins and modify the code above to do something useful!